81st Scripps National Spelling Bee: Champion

-In a comical moment during the spelling bee, he mistook the word "numnah" for "numb nut".
+In a comical moment during the spelling bee, he mistook the word "numnah" for "numb nut."

-Mishra incorrectly spelled "sudation" in Round 2 as "sudatian".
-However, because a speller's combined score from Rounds 1 and 2 determines whether he or she advances in the competition, a speller can incorrectly spell a word in Round 2 without being eliminated.
+Mishra incorrectly spelled "sudation" in Round 2 as "sudatian."
+However, because a speller's combined score from Rounds 1 and 2 determined whether they advance in the competition, a speller could incorrectly spell a word in Round 2 without being eliminated.

 TV coverage

-As with previous years, coverage was divided amongst American Broadcasting Company properties, the quarter-finals were broadcast on ESPN360, and the semi-finals were aired by ESPN, and the finals were broadcast by ABC.
+As with previous years, coverage was divided amongst American Broadcasting Company properties, the quarterfinals were broadcast on ESPN360, the semifinals were aired on ESPN, and the finals were broadcast by ABC.
 Unlike other ESPN-produced telecasts for ABC, ESPN branding was not used, even though the telecasts adopted the newer-styled ESPN graphics package.